guettli/scrum/README.md

 * Childish Framework
 * Childish Thinking

-Finally it is about one thing: Money.
-Can we deliver a product which customers will buy?
+Finally it is about one thing: Can we deliver a something which customers will like?
+How much does it cost us, how much will we receive?

 My guideline: Avoid the meta-level, otherwise communicating will likey get childish blublu-blabla.
 Be precise, implement small solutions today instead of talking about big solutions which are likely to fail.